-Cat sanctuaries are not a sound viable option for feral—also called unsolialized or community—cats or owned cats.
+Cat sanctuaries are not a sound or viable option for community cats or owned cats.
 When you think of a sanctuary, you might imagine happy, healthy felines frolicking in grassy meadows or curling up together beneath shady trees.
 The reality can be quite different.

 Most sanctuaries lack the resources to provide adequate long-term care for the cats they take in.
 This often results in overcrowding, subjecting cats to stress and health risks.
 When space is limited, sick cats are not separated from healthy cats.
 Crowded conditions can cause respiratory distress and other medical issues.
 Cats may also become fearful of people or other cats in this situation.
 Furthermore, there are often no regulations, standards of care, or official body to oversee sanctuaries.